Viktor Medvedchuk: Exile

 In a 16 June 2024 interview with TASS Medvedchuk stated that Russia should occupy "Odesa and other cities" if Ukraine would reject Putin's peace proposal made on 14 June.
 In this proposal Putin stated that the Russian annexation of the Ukrainian territories of Donetsk, Luhansk, Kherson and Zaporizhzhia Oblast and Ukrainian non-aligned status would "bring an end" to "the conflict", despite Russia not holding all these territories under its military control.
 According to Medvedchuk this proposal was "the last chance to preserve the Ukrainian state" and that "Today, Ukraine cannot be considered a state with its illegitimate president, anti-people regime, legal nihilism and state Nazi ideology."
 Medvedchuk also claimed that Ukraine "is a concentration camp for the Ukrainian people, from where everyone wants to run away, except for a gang that is criminally in power."
 Medvedchuk also believed that current Ukraine was being "impose LGBT values that are alien to traditional Ukrainian culture."

+In 2025, prosecutors in the United Kingdom identified Medvedchuk as the mastermind behind Oleh Voloshyn's alleged efforts to bribe members of the European Parliament into spreading pro-Russian propaganda.